-47As noted by Hamilton (2013), first-order approximations of efficient models assign a relatively small impact to oil price shocks.
+45As noted by Hamilton (2013), first-order approximations of efficient models assign a relatively small impact to oil price shocks.
 Hence, the literature has tended to focus on various frictions that may account for the strong statistical relationship between oil shocks and aggregate output.
-Our calculations suggests that nonlinearities in production may help explain the outsized effect of oil shocks even in efficient models.
-Furthermore, our calculation makes no allowance for amplification of shocks through endogenous labor supply and capital accumulation, which are the standard channels for amplification of shocks in the business cycle literature.
+Our calculations suggests that nonlinearities in production, even in an efficient model, may help to explain the outsized effect of oil shocks.
+Furthermore, our calculation also makes no allowance for amplification of shocks through endogenous labor supply and capital accumulation, which are the standard channels for amplification of shocks in the business cycle literature.
 Hence, coupled with the standard amplification mechanisms of those models, we would expect the reduction in aggregate output to be even larger.